segmentio/segment-docs/src/getting-started/use-cases/reference.md

 {% endfaqitem %}
 {% faqitem Mitigate cart abandonment %}

-This table shows the events and properties Segment recommends you track for the Mitigate cart abandonment use case:
+This table shows the events and properties Segment recommends you track for the Mitigate cart abandonment use case, which helps you win back users to drive purchases and understand funnel:
 <br />
 <br />